kornysietsma/rust-101-sample/README.md

 ## Resources

-[A gentle introduction to rust](https://stevedonovan.github.io/rust-gentle-intro/readme.html) - a little out of date but great - I'm probably going to borrow some examples from here for my workshop!
+[A gentle introduction to rust](https://stevedonovan.github.io/rust-gentle-intro/readme.html) - a little out of date but great - I'm probably going to talk through some code here to fill the gaps in my workshop examples!

+Also [Rustlings](https://github.com/rust-lang/rustlings) has some nice ideas too.

 The various Rust docs are awesome - you get a whole rust book for free, plus "rust by example"